alire-project/alire/doc/publishing.md

 ## New crates and releases

-Publishing a new crate is achieved through a pull-request against the index repository, in which the TOML file for the crate must be provided.
-Similarly, a new release is published by submitting a pull-request with the necessary modifications to the crate file.
+Publishing a new crate is achieved through a pull-request against the index repository, in which the TOML file for the release must be provided.

 ### Index branches